terrotar/terrotar/README.md

 - :notebook: I'm currently studying Development and Analisys of Systems.
 - :computer: I enjoy a lot of areas, such as Web Development, machine learning, AI and security but mostly of my projects are from Web and focused in Python back-end.
 - :office: I've never worked with technology and I'm searching for an opportunity to work with programming.

-- ⚡ Funny facts:
-- :black_circle: My wardrobre has an awsome color palette of black xD
-- :guitar: I like a lot to play guitar
-- :palm_tree: I'm from brazil :sunglasses: